MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ### Mode 2: Run the sample app on your PC in Listen Mode and the HAR player app in Connect Mode:

-- Click Listen on the 2D UI screen in Sample ap that is running on PC
+- On the 2D UI screen in the sample ap running on PC, click **Listen**.
 ![app-remoting-flat-ui](images/app-remoting-flat-ui.png)

 - Now open the Holographic Remoting Sample Player app using VS 2019 with the following configuration to run on the Hololens 2 attached to the PC using USB cable.